-Rhodiola Rosea: Everything You Need To Know About The Stress-Fighting, Sleep-Boosting Adaptogen
+Rhodiola Rosea: Everything You Need To Know About This Adaptogen

 These days, it can feel like everything comes with a side of adaptogens.
-From superfood chocolate to functional elixirs and beyond, herb-based medicines are easier to come by than ever.
+From superfood chocolate to functional elixirs and beyond, herb-based medicines are easier to come by than ever before.

-And one adaptogen you're likely to see more of is Rhodiola rosea, a flowering plant whose root can be used for fighting stress and anxiety, increasing athletic performance, boosting energy, and more.
-Also known as golden root, arctic root, and King's crown, it has been used for centuries in traditional Chinese and Greek medicine—and its beginnings may stem back as early as the first century A.D.
+And one adaptogen you're likely to see more of is Rhodiola rosea, a flowering plant whose root can be used for fighting stress, enhancing athletic performance and energy, and more.* Also known as golden root, arctic root, and King's crown, Rhodiola has been used for centuries in traditional Chinese and Greek medicine—and its beginnings may stem back as early as the first century A.D.

-Let's take a look at the benefits and side effects of this adaptogen to help you see if it's the right thing to mix into your morning coffee (or matcha, or herbal tea, or smoothie...).
+Let's take a look at the benefits and side effects of this adaptogen to help you see if it's the right thing to add to your routine.
 Because while adaptogens are increasing in popularity, it's important to make educated and informed decisions about the ones you should actually be taking:

 So, what are the benefits of taking Rhodiola rosea?